tufts-digital-collections-archives/aspace-cuid-plugin/README.md

 ```

-The `component_id` field is also made to be manditory and not allow empty
+The `component_id` field is also made to be mandatory and not allow empty
 values.
 The setup-database.sh script will add some pre-configured data to the
 component_id fields that are empty.
 The default is to add the four-part Resource/Collection identifier with
 a sequence number that is counted off for the number of Archival
-Objects/Components that are associated to the Resource/Collection ( i.e.
+Objects/Components that are associated to the Resource/Collection (i.e.
-ABC-XYZ-999-888.0000001, ABC-XYZ-999-888-0000002, ... ).
+ABC-XYZ-999-888.0000001, ABC-XYZ-999-888.0000002, ... ).
 If you are planning on configuring
-the CUID formula, you should either modify the migration script ( located in
+the CUID formula, you should either modify the migration script (located in
 [migrations/001_cuids.rb](https://github.com/tufts-digital-collections-archives/aspace-cuid-plugin/blob/master/migrations/001_cuids.rb#L31-L64) )
-to you desired values or update the database with your values after running the
+to your desired values or update the database with your values after running the
 setup-database.sh migration.

 ## Configure